Grease, oil, paints, and dirt are the substances mechanics wrestle with.

 And eventually, they get rid of natural oil from your body.

-This leads to your skin’s bleaching and cracking, so they look slightly different from other parts of your body.
+This leads to your skin’s bleaching and cracking.
+It makes your hand looks slightly different from other parts of your body.

 Ideally, these best hand wash for mechanics are for occasional use.

-But as a mechanic who needs to wash hands daily, using them regularly will be a severe problem.
+But as a mechanic who needs to wash hands daily, using them regularly might lead to problem.